release-engineering/pom-manipulation-ext/guide/plugin-manip.md

 ### Plugin Removal

-If the property `pluginRemoval` (*Deprecated property `plugin-removal`*) is set, PME will remove the specified plugins from the POM files.
+If the property `pluginRemoval` (*Deprecated property `plugin-removal` for versions **3.8.1 and prior***) is set, PME will remove the specified plugins from the POM files.
 The argument should be a comma separated list of group:artifact.
 For example:

     -DpluginRemoval=group:artifact,....